Language Server: Service Onboarding and Workflow Guide¶

 app/tasks/{service_name}/single/task_handler.py - How: Create a handler function that takes

 (db, task_id, payload_dict, dataset_id)and returns the result.
-The handler runs in a thread pool and automatically updates task status
+The handler runs asynchronously and automatically updates task status

 6. Register the Handler¶